M.I.A. (rapper): 1975–1999: Early life

-Mathangi "Maya" Arulpragasam was born on 18 July 1975, in Hounslow, London, the daughter of Arul Pragasam, a Sri Lankan Tamil engineer, writer, and activist, and his wife, Kala, a seamstress.
-When she was six months old, her family moved to Jaffna in northern Sri Lanka, where her brother Sugu was born.
+Mathangi "Maya" Arulpragasam was born on 18 July 1975, in Hounslow, London, the daughter of Arul Pragasam, a Sri Lankan Tamil engineer, writer and activist, and his wife, Kala, a seamstress.
+Her first name is derived from the Hindu goddess, Matangi.
+When she was six months old, her family moved to Jaffna in northern Sri Lanka, where her brother was born.
 There, her father adopted the name Arular and became a political activist and founding member of the Eelam Revolutionary Organisation of Students (EROS), a political Tamil group affiliated with the LTTE.
 The first 11 years of Arulpragasam's life were marked by displacement caused by the Sri Lankan Civil War.
 Her family went into hiding from the Sri Lankan Army, and Arulpragasam had little contact with her father during this period.
 She has described her family as living in "big-time" poverty during her childhood but also recalls some of her happiest memories from growing up in Jaffna.
 Maya attended Catholic convent schools such as the Holy Family Convent, Jaffna, where she developed her art skills—painting in particular—to work her way up her class.

-During the civil war, soldiers would put guns through holes in the windows and shoot at the school, which she notes as "fun."
-Her classmates were trained to dive under the table or run next door to English-language schools that, according to her, "wouldn't get shot."
-Arulpragasam lived on a road alongside much of her extended family and played inside temples and churches in the town.
-Due to safety concerns, Arulpragasam's mother relocated herself and her children to Madras in India, where they lived in a derelict house and received sporadic visits from their father, who was introduced to the children as their "uncle" in order to protect them.
+Due to safety concerns, Arulpragasam's mother moved with her children to Madras in India, where they lived in a derelict house and received sporadic visits from their father, who was introduced to the children as their "uncle" in order to protect them.
 The family, minus Arular, then resettled in Jaffna temporarily, only to see the war escalate further in northeast Sri Lanka.
 During this time, nine-year-old Arulpragasam's primary school was destroyed in a government raid.